google/koladata/docs/api_reference.md

 Returned DataSlice has OBJECT schema.

 Args:
-  arg: optional Python object to be converted to an Object.
+  arg: optional Koda object or Python primitive to be converted to an Object.
   itemid: optional ITEMID DataSlice used as ItemIds of the resulting obj(s).
-    itemid will only be set when the args is not a primitive or primitive slice if args presents.
+    ItemIds will only be set when the arg is not provided, otherwise an error will be raised.
   **attrs: attrs to set on the returned object.

 Returns: